 We award performance award units to enhance the alignment of executive pay with the value created for our shareholders.
 Performance award units provide executives with the right to receive shares of our stock after the end of the three-year performance vesting period.
-The number of shares paid, if any, is generally subject to continued employment (with exceptions for certain terminations of employment) and the Company's total shareholder return over the performance period relative to the S&P 500 Group.
+The number of shares paid, if any, is generally subject to continued employment (with exceptions for certain terminations of employment) and the Company's Relative TSR over the performance period.
 Dividend equivalents are credited as additional performance award units to outstanding performance award units and are paid out in shares of our stock at the same time the associated performance award units are paid.